General Post Office, Perth: Construction

 Construction commenced in mid-1914, and initially experienced a delay due to sandy soil on the site.
-The foundation stone was laid by Minister for Home Affairs W. O. Archibald on 8 October 1915.
+The foundation stone was laid by Minister for Home Affairs William Archibald on 8 October 1915.
 The subsequent outbreak of World War I led to a significant delay in the building's construction.
 The steel to be used in the construction became subject to an embargo by the British Government in 1916.
-An alternative supply was finally sourced from Broken Hill Proprietary in 1920.
+An alternative supply was finally sourced from BHP in 1920.
 Construction was later delayed due to a six-month engineers' strike.
 The flooring and fittings were originally to be Australian blackwood, however Murdoch substituted jarrah which could be locally sourced.

 William Hardwick succeeded Beasley as the Principal Architect in 1917 and oversaw the project from that point until its completion.
 Although the end date given in the construction contract was October 1917, the building was not nearing completion and this term in the contract was waived.
 Over the course of construction, the design of the building had been modified several times, largely in an effort to reduce costs.
 In 1921 it was resolved to add a further two storeys to the top of the building for use by other Commonwealth departments.
 These additional storeys were to be walled with brickwork, rather than the stone used to clad the rest of the building's facade.
 However, the side and rear walls of the building were also of brick, and so the brick attic storey "tied in" with these treatments.